Psy-Fer/interARTIC/docs/usage.md

 ## Parameter Descriptions

 You can customise the parameters by filling the respective text boxes, radio buttons or check boxes.
-For text boxes, only alpha-numeric characters and underscore are allowed, except that forward slashes are allowed for fields representing paths.
+For text boxes, only utf-8 alpha-numeric characters and underscore are allowed, except that forward slashes `/` are allowed for fields representing paths.
+No Space characters are allowed.

 ### Basic Parameters

 * **Job name:** A unique name for your job, so you may identify your output files with it.
 * **Input directory:** Your nanopore experiment directory.
-    * When you click on the text box (need to double click on certain browsers), a list will appear that lists the contents inside `/data` directory you set during the configuration.
+    * When you click on the text box (need to double click on certain browsers), a list will appear that lists the contents inside the `/data` directory you set during the configuration.
     * You can select the experiment directory from this list.
 * **Single or Multiple samples:** Select the appropriate option for your experiment.
-* **Sample-barcode metadata file:** This is applicable only if you selected multiple samples as the previous option.
+* **Sample-barcode metadata file:** This is applicable only if you selected multiple samples in the previous option.
-   *  When you click on the field (double click on certain browsers) a list will appear that lists the contents inside the sample-barcode directory  you set during the configuration.
+   *  When you click on the field (double click on certain browsers) a list will appear that lists the contents inside the `sample-barcode` directory you set during the configuration.
-   *  You can select the correct .csv file for your experiment.
+   *  You can select the corresponding .csv file for your experiment.
 * **Output folder:** This is an optional field.
     * If left empty, an output directory called `output` will be created inside the `experiment_group` directory.
     * If you provide a name, a directory under that name will be created inside the `experiment_group` directory.